dti-illinois/alexa-illinois/README.md

    - How to go do {destination stop name}.

 ### Note
-- The code is hard coded to bus stop Transit Plaza (in front of bookstore).
+- The code is hard coded to bus stop at County Market (E Stoughton & 4th St).
 - User should use exact stop name to get a planned trip.

 ## Course Information